ELECTRIC SCOOTERS FOR ADULTS (and kids)

 Your electric scooter should get you to your destination and back again, each time you use it.

-best electric scooter for adults in the UK
+- Adult electric scooter prices in the UK

 What’s the best electric scooter for adults on offer in the UK, reviewed by max speed, power, range, reliability & price?